Council rates remissions are available for ratepayers that meet the criteria, and rates can be postponed in some circumstances.

 How: write to Council with your request and details of your contiguous rating.

-If you are in another situation that you think warrants a remission this may be considered by the financial controller.
+If you are in another situation that you think warrants a remission this may be considered by the Manager: Transaction Services.
 Write to Council with your request and details of your circumstances.

 Address for applications